 Up until now, nothing that we've written has been specific to doubly-linked lists of characters.
 One thing we care a great deal about in a text editor is which characters are newlines, because that is what lets us know our position in the document: the row and column.
-In Emacs, the first row is row 1, and the first column is column 0.
+In Emacs (and the remaining tasks of this assignment), the first row is row 1, and the first column is column 0.
 In these Emacs buffers, you can see the (row, column) displayed in the lower right corner: